Affiliate Marketing Defined

 Affiliate marketing is a specific marketing practice where a business rewards affiliates for each visitor (i.e., customer) brought about or converted by the affiliate’s marketing efforts.
 One example of affiliate marketing include rewards sites, where visitors are rewarded with cash or gifts after completion of an offer, and / or the referral of others to the site.

 In the affiliate marketing industry, you’ve got four core players: the merchant (also known as ‘retailer’, ‘brand’ or ‘advertiser’), the network, the publisher (also referred to as ‘the affiliate’) and the customer.
-The market has matured in complexity to necessitate a secondary tier of players, which includes affiliate management agencies, super-affiliates and specialized 3rd parties vendors.

 There’s some overlap with affiliate marketing and more traditional advertising methods, such as organic SEO, e-mail marketing, paid search engine marketing and display advertising.
 With affiliate marketing, though, there’s room to use less orthodox techniques, such as publishing product reviews or services offered by a partner.
 Affiliate marketing is a form of online marketing – a world that’s often overlooked by advertisers.
 Sure, you can rely on search engines and e-mail to get the word out, but affiliates is slowly growing from its low-profile origins, to play a more and more significant role in retailers’ marketing strategies.